aroemers/redelay/README.md

 Now the state is ready to be realized again.
 This is where it differs from a standard delay.

-What's more, **redelay keeps track of which states are realized and thus active.**
+However, **redelay keeps track of which states are realized and thus active.**
 You can see which states are active by calling `(status)`:

 ```clj